Geography of Missouri: Ozark Plateau

-The Ozark region is essentially a low dome, with local faulting and minor undulations, dominated by a ridge or, more exactly, a relatively even belt of highland that runs from near the Mississippi river about Ste.
+The Ozarks region is essentially a low dome, with local faulting and minor undulations, dominated by a ridge or, more exactly, a relatively even belt of highland that runs from near the Mississippi river about Ste.
 Genevieve to McDonald County on the Arkansas border.
 High rocky bluffs rise precipitously on the Mississippi, sometimes to a height of 150 ft or so above the water, from the mouth of the Meramec River to Ste.
 Genevieve.
 These mark where that river cuts the Ozark ridge.
 Across the Mississippi River, this ridge is continued by the Shawnee Hills in Illinois.

 The elevations of the crests in Missouri vary from 1,100 to 1700 ft.
 This second physiographic region comprises somewhat less than two-thirds of the area of the state.
 The Burlington escarpment of Mississippian rocks, which in places is as much as 250 to 300 ft in height, runs along the western edge of the Ordovician formations and divides the region into an eastern and a western area, known respectively to physiographers as the Salem Plateau and the Springfield Plateau.
 Headward erosion by the south flowing tributaries to the White River in northern Arkansas has created a southern escarpment to both the Springfield and Salem plateaus that runs from McDonald through Barry, Stone, Christian, Douglas, and Howell counties.
 To the south of this escarpment lies some of the more rugged and highly dissected parts of the Missouri Ozarks.
 The famed Shepherd of the Hills region near Branson lies within this rugged area.
 To the east of the West Plains plain lies the dissected valleys of the Eleven Point River and the Current River.

 Superficially, each is a simple rolling plateau, much broken by erosion (though considerable undissected areas drained by underground channels remain), especially in the east, and dotted with hills.
 Some of these are residual outliers of the eroded Mississippian limestones to the west, and others are the summits of a Precambrian topography above and around which sedimentary formations were deposited and then eroded.
 There is no arrangement in chains, but only scattered rounded peaks and short ridges, with winding valleys about them.

 The two highest points in the state are Taum Sauk Mountain at 1772 ft in the St. Francois Mountains in Iron County and Lead Hill just east of the community of Cedar Gap at 1744 ft in the southwestern corner of Wright County.

 Few localities have an elevation exceeding 1400 ft.
 Rather broad, smooth valleys, well degraded hills with rounded summits, and despite the escarpments generally smooth contours and sky-lines, characterize the bulk of the Ozark region.